tillbiskup/pymetacode/docs/usecases.rst

 Now, you have a complete package that is installable and deployable.
 If you would like to know what directories and files have been created, have a look at the :doc:`package directory structure <directory-structure>`.
 Next is to add some modules to your newly created package.

+But before you add modules to your new package, you may want to make yourself familiar with the (helper) files created and double-check that the ``CITATION.cff`` file contains correct contents.
+In particular, check the author names in there, as the ``CITATION.cff`` format separates given and family names, whereas ``setup.py`` (and the pymetacode configuration file) do not.
+Furthermore, you may want to add your ORCID.

 .. hint::